soffes/blog/published/2010-02-04-rejected-for-cleverness/rejected-for-cleverness.markdown

 ---
-title: Rejected for Cleverness
+tags:
+- development
+- ios
-categories: development ios objective-c
+- objective-c
 ---

+# Rejected for Cleverness

 The latest [X3watch iPhone app](http://x3watch.com/) update got rejected.
 Here some of the highlights from the rejection email: